 Sarah Broussard Weaver, Associate Editor, General, lives in a very loud house in Portland, Oregon, with her husband Nick, four children, three dogs, a hedgehog, and some fish.
 She attends University of Portland, where she is due to receive a B.A. in English in December 2016.
 Her essays have been published in The Nervous Breakdown, The Establishment, Literary Orphans, Full Grown People, and the second issue of Eastern Iowa Review.
 She enjoys reading, writing,and relaxing.
 She has determined she will own a hammock one day in which to do all three of those.
 (2016-2017)

 Beverly Nault, Associate Editor, Emeritus - Bev has a B.A. in Political Science from Texas A&M University and has completed graduate level work in Business Writing from Wright State University.
 Her nonfiction work Lessons from the Mountain, What I Learned from Erin Walton (Kensington 2009), co-written with Mary McDonough, won the Ella Dickey Literacy Award in 2010.
 She also has a six-book series, The Seasons of Cherryvale (Lamp Post Press), and reviews live theatrical productions for local newspapers.
 Bev is a freelance editor, has won awards for her work as a props mistress and set decorator for Community Theater, and is a former pre-Olympic rider in hunter and dressage, having ridden in the United States and England where she studied to earn a certificate from the British Horse Society.
 She’s been a certified judge for the Miss America/Miss California scholarship system, and taught and judged theater improvisation.
+She was a 2017 finalist for the San Diego Book Awards (Suspense category).
 She and her husband have two grown children.
 You can find her at www.beverlynault.com, and on Twitter and Facebook.
 (2015-2017) She has taken the job of Grandma.

 Angela Doll Carlson, Reader, Emeritus, is a poet, fiction writer, and essayist whose work has appeared most recently in publications both online and offline, such as Burnside Writer's Collective, St. Katherine Review, Rock & Sling, Image Journal's "Good Letters" blog, Ruminate Magazine (online) and Art House America.
 Her first book,Nearly Orthodox: On Being a Modern Woman in an Ancient Tradition (Ancient Faith Publishers) was released July 2014.
 Her latest book, Garden in the East: The Spiritual Life of the Body, is due out from Ancient Faith Publishers in 2016.
 Angela currently lives in Chicago, IL with her husband, David and her 4 outrageously spirited yet remarkably likable children.
 (2016-2017) She has taken the job of Nonfiction Editor at St. Katherine Review.